-I have assisted on 10 separate projects on diverse topics ranging from older women and homelessness; young queer peoples’ conceptualisation of care; diversity and inclusion policies in higher education; female caregivers who abuse children; sport and development policy; and evaluations of funding for women’s sport participation.
+I have assisted on over a dozen academic projects on topics ranging from older women and homelessness; young queer peoples’ conceptualisation of care; diversity and inclusion policies in higher education; female caregivers who abuse children; sport and development policy; and evaluations of funding for women’s sport participation.

 My specific research interests are in masculinity, sex, and sexual violence in the context of sport and other popular cultures.
 I am interested in taken-for-granted norms that aid in the spread of gendered misunderstandings that surround sex and sexual violence.